"Tyler may just be having the best day of his life. His brother Patrick would like a word."

 Cameron Gregg

 He trained at Shakespeare's Globe and earned his BFA from Rutgers University's Mason Gross School of the Arts.
 On screen: Netflix's Bloodline, CBS's The Inspectors, and the Lady Filmmakers Festival Best Film winner Pride and Prejudice Cut.
-He's been described as the best friend of the hero, or the lead with a twist.
+He has been described as the best friend of the hero, or the lead with a twist.

 Part Two of Two